Ishai-Marom/Microservices-Training/README.md

 Go to the directory that contains the Dockerfile and run the command:
 `docker build -t <image-repository-name>:<image-tag> -f Dockerfile .` You can choose whichever <image-repository-name> and <image-tag> as you would like.
 I recommend avoiding using `latest` as the <image-tag> because docker images use this tag as the default for pulling images.

+Note, in case you create a new project and you want to copy an existing Dockerfile from these projects to the new one, you'll need to at least change the final line of that file.

 ### First database: Redis